BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 For a deeper comparison on the Bain side, see our Bain case interview guide.
 For McKinsey's digital assessment, see our McKinsey Solve guide.

-What Interviewer-Led Means in Practice
+What Candidate-Led Means in Practice

 What BCG Evaluates